 I am mad about my zester.
 I use it not just for lemon rind (which I use alongside lemon juice as a seasoning in my cooking – salt, pepper and acid balance is the start point to get a dish tasting good) but also for frozen chilies and garlic and ginger if I want them pasty, and of course Parmesan cheese.

 Describe your cooking routine?
 Do you plan your meals in advance or improvise?

 Most of the time, I’m a wing it kind of cook.
 The garden is my starting point.
-I see what’s ready to pick and then I head to the kitchen and think about the flavours, ethnic styles and cooking method I want to use.
-My cooking style is all about taking something fresh and then finding a few complementary flavours from the pantry or fridge to work up into a simple meal that will taste really good.
+I see what’s ready to pick and then I head to the kitchen and think about the flavors, ethnic styles and cooking method I want to use.
+My cooking style is all about taking something fresh and then finding a few complementary flavors from the pantry or fridge to work up into a simple meal that will taste really good.

 Do you listen to music or watch TV while you cook?

 Yes, I pop Pandora on and find a style that suits my mood – sometimes it’s upbeat and pacy if I have a lot to do, but mostly pretty cruisy.